GETProtocol/subgraph/README.md

 1. `yarn create-local` to create the local graph namespace.
 2. `yarn deploy-local` to deploy the graph to the local instance.

-The local GraphiQL explorer can be found at http://localhost:8000/subgraphs/name/get-protocol-subgraph/graphql, follow the terminal logs from the `docker compose up` command to follow progress on the indexing.
+The local GraphiQL explorer can be found at http://localhost:8000/subgraphs/name/get-protocol-subgraph/graphql.
+Follow the terminal logs from the `docker compose up` command to follow progress on the indexing.

 ## Contributing